Viq111/HemeraEnder3/README.md

 1. Use VS Code & PlatformIO to build (don't use Arduino IDE, that has been deprecated and is hard to get it working now)

 Now you should have a working Ender 3 with a Hemera hotend!
+A fully working copy of  Marlin is also available in the `Marlin` folder of this repository

 ### Adding BLTouch